-Aside from benefits, the owner is a negative person in my life.
-We have a 13-year history, mostly on good terms.
+I have a 13-year history with my employer, mostly on good terms.
 Prior to the job I was broke, unemployed and living with my parents.

 The company is always putting out fires instead of preventing them.

-Part of creating a life of freedom, happiness, and purpose is to eliminate negative people from your life.
+Part of creating a life of freedom, happiness, and purpose is to eliminate negative aspects of your life.

 I told Mrs. RBD that 2017 would be they year I leave.
 And I’m ready to make the move, even if it requires some kind of loss of income.

 - Continue working for the company and hope that a better one buys it